 I plead with them to stay at Upton Manor a bit longer.
 So does the manager, who says that they should at least stay until the end of the week, or until we can get them some care at home.
-I express my frustration to the housekeeper who has become my confidante, and for the first time in many a year I cry.
-In agreeing to take them home I am sure I am making one of the biggest mistakes of my life… but I have no choice.
+I express my frustration to the housekeeper who has become my confidante, and for the first time in many a year I cry a few tears.
+In agreeing to take them home I am sure I am making one of the biggest mistakes of my life… but I really have no choice.
 I go back to London promising to return on Friday.
 Nevertheless, the messages on my mobile keep coming.

 Colin, you have to come.
 Please.
 We must get Mum home!